- The decision to disclose records to a third party rests with the data controller of the practice or organisation.

-You may be required to disclose information to organisations such as the GDC, CQC, the Parliamentary and Health Service Ombudsman (PHSO), NHS Protect and Accountable Officers (controlled drugs).
+You may be required to disclose information to organisations such as the GDC, CQC, HIW, HIS, RQIA, the relevant ombudsman and Accountable Officers (controlled drugs).

-- The GDC may require a dental professional to produce patient records as part of its fitness to practise procedures.
-However, patient consent to such disclosure should still be sought.
+- While the GDC may require a dental professional to produce patient records as part of its fitness to practise procedures, you should still seek the patient's consent to such disclosure.

 Insurance companies and private dental funding schemes

-- When asked to submit reports to employers or insurers, you should seek permission and check if the patient wishes to see the report before it is sent.
+When asked to submit reports to employers or insurers, you should seek permission and check if the patient wants to see the report before it is sent.

-- You should explain to the patient the extent of the information to be disclosed and the fact that relevant information cannot be concealed or omitted.
+Explain to the patient the extent of the information to be disclosed, and that relevant information cannot be concealed or omitted.

-- You should do everything you can to inform your patient when information about them is shared.
+You should do everything you can to inform the patient when information about them is shared.

-- However, there are specific provisions which require disclosure, such as S172 of the Road Traffic Act 1988 and S38B of the Terrorism Act 2000.
+However, there are specific provisions that require disclosure, such as S172 of the Road Traffic Act 1988 and S38B of the Terrorism Act 2000.

-When the police have obtained a valid court order compelling you to disclose information:
+If the police have a valid court order, information should be released to them.

-- Information may be released to the police if it is in the public interest; you should be prepared to justify a disclosure made on this basis, so contact the DDU for advice.
+- Information may be released to the police if it is in the public interest; you should be prepared to justify a disclosure made on this basis, so contact us for advice

 - If you have information that a patient is or could be at risk of significant harm, or you suspect they are a victim of abuse, you should ordinarily inform the appropriate social care agencies or the police.